-This list of CAIs was generated from the list as displayed on the Commonwealth Connection map.
+This list of CAIs was generated from the list as displayed on the Commonwealth Connection map, which includes CAIs on both Tribal and Non-Tribal Lands.
+This list was developed in partnership with the Center for Innovative Technology at Virginia Tech and has been added to by request of Community Anchor Institutions not displayed on the map since its publication in 2021.
 Additional locations of CAIs were added by cross analysis performed by a 3rd party.
 The Office of Broadband acknowledges that this list will not include many community anchor institutions that meet the criteria established above.
 The Office of Broadband strongly recommends organizations to review this draft list of community anchor institutions to ensure that your community anchor institution which meets the definition outlined above is included in this list.
-If it is not, please review the challenge process guidance below on how to include the location as a Community Anchor Institution in this .csv file.
+If a community anchor institution is not included in this list, please review the challenge process guidance below on how to submit information to include the location as a Community Anchor Institution in this .csv file.

 To assess the network connectivity needs of the types of eligible community anchor institutions listed above, the Office of Broadband conducted stakeholder outreach with local and tribal governments, as well as non-profits through a BEAD listening session series.
 The Office of Broadband, through work under the State Digital Equity Act Planning Grant process, has further engaged with Community Anchor Institutions through regional planning efforts.
 Additionally, as an office within Virginia's Department of Housing and Community Development, the Office of Broadband has a long-standing relationship with community anchor institutions in the housing and community development space.
-These collective conversations have led to an identified need of 1Gbps broadband service availability of download and upload speeds.
+These collective conversations have led to an identified need of 1Gbps broadband service availability of download and upload speeds to effectively facilitate greater use of broadband service by vulnerable populations.